steven851007/KATAs/README.md

-# Practice for the Greeting Kata found below ⬇️
+# Practice for the Greeting Kata in Swift found below ⬇️

 # The Greeting Kata